Fran6nd/downtranscoder/README.md

    - Move unwanted files to **"Discard"**
 4. All changes are automatically saved and persist across sessions

-See [QUICKSTART.md](QUICKSTART.md) for detailed usage instructions.
+See [USAGE.md](USAGE.md) for detailed usage instructions and troubleshooting.

 ### Via Admin Settings (Legacy)